 "For an angel went down at a certain season into the pool, and troubled the water: whosoever then first after the troubling of the water stepped in was made whole of whatsoever disease he had."

-Howard Thurman, a well-known dean at HBCU Howard University described the troubled waters in his book "The Negro Spiritual Speaks of Life and Death" as a huge moment of transformation.
+Howard Thurman, a well-known dean at HBCU Howard University, described the troubled waters in his book "The Negro Spiritual Speaks of Life and Death" as a huge moment of transformation.

 Howard wrote, "The ‘troubled waters’ meant the ups and downs, the vicissitudes of life.
 Within the context of the ‘troubled’ waters of life, there are healing waters, because God is in the midst of the turmoil.”

 Stirred or troubled waters may shake up your faith, but God calls us to wade in the water and go through the troubling with faith in Him in order to get to the other side, the Promise Land.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.